 Unless the emissions fallacy is quickly rejected, it will be calamitous for humankind and the biosphere.
-The fixation on increases in greenhouse gas (GHG) concentrations while ignoring their existing levels means that global warming and ocean acidification will proceed virtually unchecked.
-Unfortunately the situation is even worse than this because the mainstream approach to emissions mitigation is itself severely restricted.
-The result is that humankind’s response to the GHG-based emergencies is essentially zero – nothing at all.
-My aim in this post is to substantiate this claim.
+The fixation on GHG emissions while ignoring their existing concentration levels means that global warming and ocean degradation will proceed virtually unchecked.
+Unfortunately the situation is even worse than this because the mainstream approach to emissions reductions is itself severely restricted.
+The overall result is that humankind’s response to the GHG-based emergencies is essentially zero – nothing at all.
+My aim in this post is to substantiate this startling claim.

 To clarify, the term “mainstream” in this context refers to those who accept the science of climate change and who therefore oppose the denialism of many conservatives.
-My critique of mainstream mitigation thus targets the liberal media (Guardian, New York Times, etc.), popular science magazines (New Scientist, Scientific American, etc.), most climate scientists, progressives, environmentalists, and many other concerned groups and individuals.
+My critique thus targets the liberal media (Guardian, New York Times, etc.), popular science magazines (New Scientist, Scientific American, etc.), and most climate scientists, progressives, and environmentalists.
 I don’t doubt anyone’s sincerity or commitment, but I do dismiss their position on GHGs as ill-founded and illogical.

 I begin with a depiction of the recent CO2 concentration and its one-year increase by the average of 2 ppm: